 We like to be cautious - so,if you are unsure whether to go to the dentist or not, we would always suggest seeking a professional opinion.
 That way, you can ensure that you have ruled out worse consequences and chronic diseases, such as gingivitis.

-If your gums bleed every time you floss, are red, swollen, and irritated, feel tender and painful, or you can't get the bleeding to stop, please don't ignore it and seek medical attention.
+If you notice your gums bleeding when flossing, and they are red, swollen, and irritated, feel tender and painful, or you can't get the bleeding to stop, please don't ignore it and seek medical attention.